slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Unless you love someone, nothing else makes any sense."
 -- E.E.
 Cummings [1894]*

-> *"Love is the absense of anxiety."
+> *"Love is the absence of anxiety."
 -- Wilhelm Reich [1897]*

 > *"People change and forget to tell each other."
 -- Lillian Hellman [1905]*

-> *"Love is the extremely difficult realisation that something other than oneself is real."
+> *"Love is the extremely difficult realization that something other than oneself is real."
 -- Iris Murdoch [1919]*

 > *"The free soul is rare, but you know it when you see it basically because you feel good, very good, when you are near or with them."